Why some people need to continue running an old OS

 This is a problem I began facing several years ago when I started to consider upgrading my aging Windows XP computers.
 I knew, based on past experience, that upgrading would not be a simple task because of several legacy applications I used to run my business.
 But I also believed I could eventually get everything transitioned.
 Transitioning to a new version of Windows was never trouble free, but up until that time I always found work arounds to keep my older programs running.

 Unfortunately I soon found that this time my assumptions were not entirely correct.
 Starting with Windows Vista, Microsoft decided to become more aggressive in removing support for legacy software.
-As a result I and others found that the programs I relied upon everyday to do my job simply would not run properly on either Windows Vista or later on Windows 7.
-I knew I could find workarounds for some programs (like XP mode), but even those workarounds that did work were often more complicated and troublesome than previous workarounds.
+As a result I and others found that the programs I relied upon everyday to do my job simply would not run properly on either Windows Vista or Windows 7, much less Windows 10.
 I also realized that keeping my older programs running on future version of Windows would likely become an uphill battle since Microsoft seems determined to continue leaving its past behind.

 I wasn’t the only person who discovered what Microsoft was doing.
 Businesses in particular realized that this time the cost of transitioning to a newer version of Windows wasn’t going to just be the cost of buying a new computer.
 This time many organizations also needed to develop entirely new business processes based on new software.
-This is particularly a problem for businesses who bought expensive industrial equipment designed to last decades and that require custom Windows XP or earlier applications to operate.
+This is particularly a problem for businesses who bought expensive industrial equipment designed to last decades and that require custom applications to operate.
 Not surprisingly many have dragged their feet as long as possible.
-A process that seems to be repeating itself now with Windows 7.
+A process that is repeating itself now with Windows 7.

 Keeping key software running while moving forward